 ULPA filters have 99.9997% retention efficiency for the particle size of 0.10 to 0.12μ.
-Because of such minute and fine efficiency, they’re recommended for Class 10 areas and rarely applied in pharmaceutical industries.
+Because of such minute and fine efficiency, they’re recommended for Class 10 areas and applied in pharmaceutical industries in special cases.

-Prior to HEPA filters, pre-filters used to restrict big size particles and reduce the load on HEPA filter and increase their life.
+Prior to HEPA filters, pre-filters used to restrict big size particles and reduce the load on the HEPA filters and increase their life.
 Pre-filter includes bag type filter of 10″ size.

 Testing Filter Performance